mrgzf233/CISC-4900/README.md

 2. To enhance the web application when 1 is done

-My first task was to familiarize with the processing pipeline of parsing a knowledge area.
+Task 1: Familiarize with the processing pipeline of parsing a knowledge area.
 The input to the pipeline is the CS2013 pdf file, and the output is a JSON file for the selected knowledge area.
-I will show the steps on how to parse the knowledge areas into the JSON file in the near future once I have more work done.

-Once I understand how the application works I will then manually map a small set of topics/software security topics, then the goal is to use it to train a machine learning model to map the rest.
+Task 2: To develop a Python program that takes a JSON file as input.
+The program of the output is a single JSON object that contains all the KAs.
+This program should build upon the existing programs.